-The Future Fit program will help place qualified individuals directly into well-paying jobs with participating companies throughout Arkansas.
+The Future Fit program will help prepare individuals for well-paying jobs with participating companies throughout Arkansas.
 Participants of Future Fit will complete a training program that will prepare them for entry-level employment with these companies.

-The first course will take approximately 120 hours of combined hands-on and on-line training for the basic skills needed to be successful in a manufacturing position.
+The first course will take approximately 96 hours of combined hands-on and online training for the basic skills needed to be successful in a manufacturing position.
 Two additional courses are under development.

-We are currently partnering with the University of Arkansas at Fort Smith for the pilot program.
+Ten community colleges across Arkansas are currently able to deliver Future Fit training.
 As we monitor the Future Fit pilot program, AEDC plans to expand it to the entire state with industry-specific training for each region.
 We are excited to collaborate with companies across Arkansas to expand the program statewide.

 Future Fit is designed to accommodate a diverse group of people: